olc-digital/amanda-brookfield/migration/posts/2012-07-01-summer-newsletter-2012.md

 enjoy it!
 I tweet. (@ABrookfield1).
 My website is getting a make-over.
 A Facebook page (facebook.com/amandabrookfield) is imminent.
 All three will link up.
 And soon this hitherto quarterly newsletter will transmogrify into a more regular blog.
-It might be different, better, shorter, longer…I have no idea.
+It might be different, better, shorter, longer...
+I have no idea.
 I intend to make the most of this new 'freedom' and let my thoughts flow where they will.
 The only thing I know for sure is that I am looking forward to it.